kieker-monitoring/tool-artifact/README.md

-# Tool Artifact of the Kieker Observability Framework Version 2
+# Tool Artifact of Kieker Observability Framework Version 2

 This is a tool artifact of the [Kieker Observability Framework Version 2](https://github.com/kieker-monitoring/kieker), submitted to [ICPE